BerkeleyGW/BGWpy/README.rst

 BGWpy
 =====

-A python module to operate BerkeleyGW.
+A python module to operate BerkeleyGW

 Documentation